 The Utility Regulator is responsible for regulating the electricity, gas, water and sewerage industries in Northern Ireland, promoting the short- and long-term interests of consumers.

 The Utility Regulator has recently re-structured into the following key functional areas: Compliance and Network Operations, Finance and Network Assets, Wholesale, Retail and Consumer Protection and Corporate Affairs.
-Our new organisational chart is available here.

 The Utility Regulator is the independent non-ministerial government department responsible for regulating Northern Ireland’s electricity, gas, water and sewerage industries, to promote the short and long-term interests of consumers.